COMP3340-2024-GP11/mmpretrain/README.md

 (starting from ViT without pretrain adding warmup and all kinds of augmentation still not perform good, Even worse when I add more mechnism block, so we focus on pretrain-ViT)

-For the ViT part, we explore diffierent forzon stage for pretrain ViT, and found that patially forzon is the best.
+For the ViT part, we explore diffierent frozen stage for pretrain ViT, and found that patially frozen is the best.
 Explantion: it keep knowledge for pretraining and at the same time keep some of the model for learning new tasks.
-Fully forzon limit the finetune study and zero freezing lead to overfit possibility and need more data to train.
+Fully frozen limit the finetune study and zero freezing lead to overfit possibility and need more data to train.

 Here is how we can train the partial freezing model( could adjust the freezing stage to get others which I tought not to be that important) need to change pth in configs to actually pth absolute path.